Insuraat0/lowlighter/README.md

 ## Roadmap
 - [x] Functional web highlighter that does not connect to the internet (24 April)
 - [x] Reworked icons to better fit new project theme (26 April)
-- [ ] Support for up to ten customizable colors in intuative popup menu
+- [x] Support for up to ten customizable colors in intuative popup menu (03 May)
 - [ ] Keyboard shortcuts for all possible actions
 - [ ] Organized dashboard page with highlight management options
 - [ ] Folders for organizing research projects and seperate color labels per folder